Rosewood San Miguel de Allende

 Rosewood comprises 67 individually appointed rooms and suites designed to mirror the character of San Miguel, most featuring real wood beams, crackling fireplaces and hand-carved furnishings which were made and sourced locally.
 For the most spectacular city and hill views, opt for a Rooftop Colonial Suite which benefits from an expansive roof terrace from which to enjoy those unmissable sunsets.

-There are 67 spacious Rooms and Suites at Rosewood San Miguel de Allende, each mirroring the colonial style of the town and completed with a tasteful and muted color pallet.
+There are 67 spacious Rooms and Suites at Rosewood San Miguel de Allende, each mirroring the colonial style of the town and completed with a tasteful and muted colour pallet.
 Local handmade furniture gives each a luxurious feel and heating and air-conditioning in every room ensures a comfortable stay (many also have fireplaces).
 Complimentary WiFi is available throughout.
 For the best views in the property opt for Rooftop rooms or suites and enjoy having an expansive terrace from which to enjoy the sunsets.

 Along with babysitting services, children's menus, in-room baby proofing services, wireless baby monitors, child-sized robes and slippers, Baby Primrose skincare products and other in-room amenities, Rosewood also offers children ages 3 to 11 access to the fantastic Rose Buds Children's Club.
 A range of fun activities can be enjoyed from face painting to Piñata-making, Jenga contests and ceramics lessons.
 Baking and art classes with local chefs and artists are also available.
-Rollaway beds can be added in selected rooms and interconnecting suites can be organized.
+Rollaway beds can be added in selected rooms and interconnecting suites can be organised.
 There is a family pool at the hotel.

-Rosewood has two pools (one adults only and one for families), a fitness center and the Sense spa.
+Rosewood has two pools (one adults only and one for families), a fitness centre and the Sense spa.
 Dining options include 1826 Tequila Bar and Restaurant, serving up traditional and contemporary Mexican cuisine and over 140 tequilas and mezcals.
 Al fresco dining can be enjoyed in an informal poolside setting but the absolute highlight is the Luna rooftop tapas bar, offering delicious delicacies and artisenal cocktails with fantastic views over the magical San Miguel skyline.

 San Miguel has a fantastic art and cultural scene making it perfect for trying painting classes with local artists.
 Foodies will love the cooking classes on offer and an hour's drive will bring you to some of the region's award-winning vineyards where you can enjoy tastings and tours.
 Explore San Miguel's cobbled streets and familiarise yourself with the rich history and great art works by some of the country's most well-known muralists.
 Nearby there are also Toltec ruins, outlets filled with local crafts and works of art and plenty of opportunities for thrill seekers to explore by ATV, horseback or mountain bike.